 Short answer: (almost) all of them!
 I obviously go for the not so new ones and avoid really expensive brushes.
 Just please don’t buy cheap brushes to throw away after using them, there is no need of that.

-We all know what masking fluid can ruin to your brushes, but it is all about preparing them correctly.
+We all know that masking fluid can ruin our brushes, but it is all about preparing them correctly.
 So here is the big secret: Soap.